opensciency/sprint-content/open-data/Lesson6-Sharing&Reuse.md

 3. describing the data and data processing steps;

-4. ensuring that an appropriate license is assigned to the data;
+4. Ensuring that an appropriate license is assigned to the data;

 5. Citing other data that you use in paper or presentation references and describing access in a Data Access/Availability Statement.